apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 A run script forms the appropriate `CLASSPATH` to the package's jars and starts the application.

-The Edgent supplied `package-app.sh` tool supports this mode.
-Eclipse can also export a similar collection of information.

-### Separately manage the application and Edgent jars

-Copy the application's jars to the device.
-Get a copy of the Edgent jars and their dependencies onto the device to be shared by any Edgent applications that want to use them.

-The Apache Edgent project does not release a binary bundle containing all of the Edgent jars and their dependencies.
-The binary artifacts are only released to maven central.

-See `samples/get-edgent-jars-project` for a tool to get a copy of the Edgent jars.

-## package-app.sh

-The `package-app.sh` script creates an application bundle.
+The supplied `package-app.sh` script creates an application bundle.
-The application bundle can be copied to an edge-device, unpacked and then used to run the application.

 The application bundle contains the application's jar, the application's dependent Edgent jars (as specified in the application's pom) and the Edgent jars' dependencies, and a run-app.sh script.

-The application's pom specified Edgent runtime jars and their dependencies are retrieved from a local or remote maven repository.
+The application's dependent Edgent runtime jars and their dependencies are retrieved from a local or remote maven repository.